Tener/haskore-guide/doc/wow_1.markdown

 Tavern Melody
 --------------

-Let's conclude this tutorial with this little teaser
+Let's conclude this tutorial with this little teaser.

 some helpers